sphinx-gallery/sphinx-gallery/doc/configuration.rst

    directory)
 3. If ``notebook_modification_function`` is not ``None``, this function is going to add JupyterLite-specific modifications to notebooks
-4. The rST output of each Sphinx-Gallery example will now have a ``launch JupyterLite`` button in it.
+4. The reST output of each Sphinx-Gallery example will now have a ``launch JupyterLite`` button in it.
 5. That button will point to a JupyterLite link which will start a Jupyter server in your browser with the current example as notebook